nikey22/imac-win10-legacy-install/README.md

 1. You will see an exclamation point warning that "Windows can't be installed on drive 0 partition 2.
 (Show details)".
 This is expected because remember, so far, you only have a FAT-32 partition there.
 1. Select **Format** (The installer will format it to NTFS); The installation should start
 1. The error message is now cleared and the **Next** button will be lit up.
 Press it.
 1. Windows will restart 4 or so times during installation.
-Be ready to hold down the **Options** / **Alt** key after each reboot, but instead of selecting the DVD device named "Windows" select the newly created hard disk labelled "Windows" instead to ensure the installation continues
+Be ready to hold down the **Option (⌥ alt)** key after each reboot, but instead of selecting the DVD device named "Windows" select the newly created hard disk labelled "Windows" instead to ensure the installation continues
 1. This time, ignore: "Press any key to boot from CD or DVD....." since you want to continue the installation from the hard disk now.
 1. Finish installing Windows until you get to the desktop.